kurtosis-tech/kurtosis/docs/docs/guides/how-to-parameterize-cassandra.md

 Congratulations!
 We’ve used Kurtosis to spin up a three-node Cassandra cluster over Docker.

 ### Review
-In this section, we created a `.star` file that told Kurtosis to do the following:
+In this section, we created file using [Starlark][starlark] that are instructions for Kurtosis to do the following:
 1. Spin up 3 Cassandra containers (one for each node),
 2. Bootstrap each node to the cluster,
 3. Map the default Cassandra node container ports to ephemeral local machine ports (described in their respective `ServiceConfig`), and